It’s not uncommon for people with type 2 diabetes to have other health problems.

 Insulin pushes the energy to fat storage or other places.
 Your body is trying to do its job to protect you and regulate the body’s normal function.
 But, it continues to have difficulty because the problem is not addressed.

-The excess consumption of food and sugar/carbohydrates/processed food continues, so insulin keeps trying to do its job.
-In time, all the cells become overloaded.
 Then, higher than normal glucose levels appear.
 Over time, if not addressed, glucose levels become higher and higher, and insulin levels become higher and higher too.

 Your body is now insulin resistant.
-And the combination of high glucose and high insulin is toxic to the body, causing any number of ‘symptoms’ and health issues and increasing risk of all sorts of associated health complications, such as eye, kidney, nerve, or cardiovascular issues.
+And the combination of high glucose and high insulin is toxic to the body, causing any number of ‘symptoms’ and health issues and increasing risk of all sorts of associated health complications, such as eye, kidney, nerve or cardiovascular issues.

 Essentially, metabolic functions throughout your body have become compromised.